dvdl16/woocommerce_fusion/README.md

 bench --site test_site run-tests --app woocommerce_fusion --coverage
 ```

+##### InstaWP Requirement
+For integration tests, we use InstaWP to spin up temporary Wordpress websites.

+*TBD - steps to create a new site and template*

 #### Development

 We use [pre-commit](https://pre-commit.com/) for linting.
 First time setup may be required: